Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

 which is the observation that the value of the integrals over loop momenta are invariant under linear transformations of the momenta.
-For the case at hand a reduction of the integrals obtained in ~\cite{Boels:2012ew} was eventually obtained in~\cite{Boels:2015yna} using the Reduze code~\cite{vonManteuffel:2012np} \footnote{There are various private and public implementations of IBP reduction, such as {\tt AIR} \cite{Anastasiou:2004vj}, {\tt FIRE} \cite{Smirnov:2008iw, Smirnov:2013dia, Smirnov:2014hma} and {\tt Reduze} \cite{vonManteuffel:2012np,2010CoPhC.181.1293S}.
-These are all variants based on the Laporta algorithm \cite{Laporta:2001dd}. {\tt LiteRed} \cite{Lee:2012cn, Lee:2013mka} implements a somewhat different approach to IBP reduction.}.
-The output is expressions in terms of a relatively small basis of master integrals.
-The problem with this is that one can {\emph{choose}} a set of basis integrals.
-Since the basis integrals obtained in ~\cite{Boels:2015yna} evaded direct integration methods (see below), a new criterion was needed to select a natural integral basis.
-For this we turn to number theory.
+For the case at hand, a reduction of the integrals obtained in Ref. ~\cite{Boels:2012ew} was eventually obtained in Ref.~\cite{Boels:2015yna} using the {\tt Reduze} code~\cite{vonManteuffel:2012np}, whose output is expressions in terms of a relatively small basis of master integrals.\footnote{There are various private and public implementations of IBP reduction, such as {\tt AIR} \cite{Anastasiou:2004vj}, {\tt FIRE} \cite{Smirnov:2008iw, Smirnov:2013dia, Smirnov:2014hma}, and {\tt Reduze} \cite{vonManteuffel:2012np,2010CoPhC.181.1293S}, which are all variants based on the Laporta algorithm \cite{Laporta:2001dd}; {\tt LiteRed} \cite{Lee:2012cn, Lee:2013mka} implements a somewhat different approach to IBP reduction.} The problem with this is that one can {\emph{choose}} a set of basis integrals.
+Since the basis integrals obtained in Refs. ~\cite{Boels:2015yna} evaded direct integration methods (see next), a new criterion was needed to select a natural integral basis.
+For this, we turn to number theory.